• 15% Off Your First Purchase & Free Shipping*

 • No heat means that the brewing process takes longer.
 Sometimes this can be 12-24 hrs.
 A slower brewing method also means you can't really mess it up.

-• No heat also means only a portion of the total spectrum of flavours inherent in roasted coffee are accessed.
+• No heat also means only a portion of the total spectrum of flavours inherent in roasted coffee is accessed.
 This means a slightly less expressive total picture of the coffee is captured but also means the flavour compounds at the extremities are left in the ground beans which is deliberately sought out and can be a little 'softer' to suit some people's preferences.

-*tip - grab yourself some muslin cloth for making cold brews.
+Pro tip - grab yourself some muslin cloth for making cold brews.
 It's the easiest way to keep the coffee separated from the water much like you'd use a bouquet garni in cooking.

 Ingredients:

-• A large brewing vessel, this could be a large Cafetiere, water jug or tupperware container or if you want to invest could try a Toddy Coffee brewer.
+• A large brewing vessel, this could be a large Cafetiere, water jug or Tupperware container or if you want to invest could try a Toddy Coffee brewer.

 • Filtered water